 - The precinct contains privately built examples of the domestic architecture of Kenneth H Oliphant and Malcolm Moir who for many years practiced with his wife Heather Sutherland.
 Oliphant and Moir were amongst Canberra's first independent practising architects and their work has contributed notably to the urban architectural character of 1930-1960's Canberra.

-Enjoy a walk through the precinct using the National Trust brochure.
+Enjoy a walk through the precinct using the National Trust's Blandfordia 5 brochure (PDF).